AnastasiaTumanova/AnastasiaTumanova/README.md

 - 👋 Hi, I’m Anastasia Tumanova
-- 🌱 I'am studying at SSTU in my fourth year at the INPIT Institute, majoring in Information Systems and Technologies.
+- 🌱 I have a higher education in the specialty "Information Systems and Technologies"
 - 📫 How to reach me:
 - VK: https://vk.com/anastasiatumanova00
 - Email: tumanova_nastya2000@mail.ru